busterjs/grunt-buster/README.md

 * Declare a peer dependency on Grunt ~0.4.0
 * Made Growl notifications optional.
 You must now install the `growl` package from npm and set `options.growl` to `true` to get notifications.
+* Added support for Grunt multi-tasks.
+You must now define at least one target for the `buster` task to have any work to do.
+See the above docs for a minimal config examle.

 #### v0.1.2